qvt/xtend2m/README.md

-Xtend2m is an extension of [Xtend](http://www.xtend-lang.org), a versatile, extendable language with a functional flavor that even qualifies for model transformation development.
-It adds useful concepts to the Xtend language that enable to develop model transformations with a modular design.
+Xtend2m is an extension of [Xtend](http://www.xtend-lang.org), a versatile, extendable language with a functional flavor that even qualifies for model transformation development with a concise syntax close to the Object Constraint Language.
+To increase maintainability of larger and more complex transformations, this work adds a cunstomized module concept to the Xtend language.
 It is the first module concept for a transformation language with information hiding support.

 ### Description